FabricLabs/fabric/whitepaper.md

 either a block is valid or it is not, as determined by the component operations it contains.
 If any one operation is invalid, so too must be the block.

+### OTHER NOTES
+See:
+- "Convergent Instrumental Goal"

 ### TODO: include content hashes of links as they appear at document compilation time.
 [bitcoin scripting]: https://en.bitcoin.it/wiki/Script